This Session was historic in several respects

 8. Complete court-reporter-certified transcript of all oral presentations

-This is the first PPT Session to include a complete, searchable, court-reporter-certified transcript of all oral presentations, testimony and arguments presented during the entire week.
+This is the first PPT Session to include a complete, searchable, court-reporter-certified transcript of each oral presentation, a certified transcript of the entire plenary session and full transcripts of all pre-PPT testimony and arguments as well (in Section I of this page).